z-Endeavor/Internet-Draft/draft-ietf-traffic-shaping.md

 {::boilerplate bcp14-tagged}

+# Abbreviations in This Document

+TSN    Time Sensitive Network
+PTS    Periodic Time-sensitive Streams
+TTE    Time-Triggered Ethernet
+TAS    Time-Aware Shaping
+CQF    Cyclic Queuing and Forwarding
+CBS    Credit-Based Shaping

 # Network Communication System

-Based on the premise of deterministic requirements, this document only considers the design of synchronization schemes where the network uses synchronization mechanisms to transmit periodic time-sensitive stream (PTS), while requiring accurate nanosecond time synchronization of devices within the entire network communication scenario.
+Based on the premise of deterministic requirements, this document only considers the design of synchronization schemes where the network uses synchronization mechanisms to transmit PTS, while requiring accurate nanosecond time synchronization of devices within the entire network communication scenario.

 ## General Model of Network Transmission